xiaoli8848/Sparrow_Java/README.en_US.md

 - Launch all versions of Minecraft
 - Downloads all versions of Minecraft
-- Uses the UI by JavaFX to launch (or download) the different versions of Minecraft.
+- Uses the com.Sparrow.UI by JavaFX to launch (or download) the different versions of Minecraft.

 ## Postscript